 she personifies the horrors and worthlessness of war.

 Saptami is also considered the day when Lord Ram started preparing for his battle with Ravana.
 He is supposed to have prayed to Durga for his success before the battle.

 Today’s Navratri colour is grey.
 I’m wearing a grey bandhni (tie and dye) saree that I picked up at Bapu Bazaar on my last trip to Jaipur.

-The eight day of the Puja begins with elaborate Pushpanjali rituals where flowers and bel patra are offered to the goddess with the chanting of the three Pushpanjali mantras.
+The eighth day of the Puja begins with elaborate Pushpanjali rituals where flowers and bel patra are offered to the goddess with the chanting of the three Pushpanjali mantras.

 Mahagauri is depicted with four arms.
 She holds a

 trident (trishul) in one of her right hands and a small rattle drum (damaru) in one of her left hands.
 Her

 other right hand is in Abhaya Mudra.

 The other left hand is either depicted in Varada

 mudra, or sometimes she carries a kamandalu.